This article explains how to Data Harmonization code object to apply a syntactic mapping transformation to input datasets.

 Running a Data Harmonization Code Object

-7. Select the Semantic Mappings - one for each vocabulary or OMOP domain referenced by the syntactic mapping in different transformations.
+- Select the Semantic Mappings - one for each vocabulary or OMOP domain referenced by the syntactic mapping in different transformations.
 An initial selection will already be made for you, but you can change it by clicking on the semantic mapping dropdown menu and selecting a different semantic mapping.
 If there are no semantic mappings that match a given target vocabulary or OMOP domain, the text "NO OPTIONS" will appear.
-In this case, please close this dialog, create a matching semantic mapping (from the Data Mappings -> Semantic Mappings page) and then try again.
+In this case, please close this dialog, create a matching semantic mapping (from the Data Mappings -> Semantic Mappings page), then try again.

-9. The code begins to run.
-Click Code Runs from the menu on the left to see the code run entry.
+- Click Code Runs from the menu on the left to see the code run entry.
 You will see the status of the code run here.
+Select the status of the code run to see a detailed log from the code run.

-11. Once the code has finished running, you will see the status change to Completed if the run completed successfully or Error if there was any error.
-If the run completed successfully, you will see the number of output datasets under the "Output Datasets" field.
-If there was an Error, click on the status to see the detailed logs with a description of the error that was encountered.
+- Once the code has finished running, you will see the status change to Completed if the run completed successfully or Error if there was any error.
+If the run completed successfully, you will see the number of output datasets under the Output Datasets field.
+If there was an Error, click on the status to see the detailed logs with a description of the error encountered.